pitosalas/cleancont/output/2022-07-10-beginners-guide-to-udev-in-linux-the-geek-diary.md

 ---
 title: "Beginners Guide to Udev in Linux – The Geek Diary"
-subtitle: "[ Beginners Guide to Udev in Linux – The Geek Diary]( https://www.thegeekdiary.com/beginners-guide-t..."
+subtitle: "Beginners Guide to Udev in Linux – The Geek Diary"
 category: "1"
 tags: ["604", "1221", "1387", "1755", "2194", "2195"]
 date: "2022-07-10"